THE CLASSICAL COAX-FED WINDOM

 By proper careful positioning of the feedpoint, it is possible to build a multi-band Windom that does a good job on most of the bands.
 However there are also some drawbacks (i.e. trouble with common mode current which MUST be addressed).
 I will cover these points in more detail on my web page describing these antennas.
 See: 80m OCFD

 For the heavy theory behind this antenna, I will point you once again to others who are smarter than me.
 I will share my experience with you but leave the theory to the real experts.

 Here are some good sources to inform yourself about this antenna:

 THE CHIT CHAT:

-If you are seriously interested in this antenna, I recommend you join the Windom and OCFD Group on Yahoo!.
+If you are seriously interested in this antenna, I recommend you join the Windom and OCFD Group in Groups.
 You'll find hundreds of people there who have built and used these antennas.